SAP-archive/teched2021-DAT160/exercises/ex3/README.md

 <br>![](./images/ex3_12.png)<br>

-## Exercise 3.2 - Build a dashboard in SAP Analytics Cloud to gain some insights in the consolidated data foundation (Optional)
+## Exercise 3.2 - Build a Dashboard in SAP Analytics Cloud to gain some Insights in the consolidated Data Foundation (Optional)

 12. Click on the associated button at the upper right of the screen and change the selection to `Analytics`
 <br>![](./images/ex3_13.png)<br>